-Instead of cooking and mashing carrots, I kept them raw and used a vegetable peeler to produce gorgeous fresh carrot shavings.
+Instead of cooking and mashing carrots, I kept them raw and used a vegetable peeler to produce gorgeous, fresh carrot shavings.
 These pretty lil’ things are the perfect companion to shaved fennel, a lesser known veggie with a subtle anise test.

-Some people, especially those who hate licorice, shy away from fennel.
+Some people, especially those who dislike licorice, shy away from fennel.
 But it has a lot to offer from a culinary standpoint.
 Its unique taste really shakes up traditional recipes, and when you pair fennel with the right companions (like sweet carrots), you’re in for a real treat.

 As for those pretty little green wisps on the stalks, they’re called fronds.
 And you can keep those to sprinkle on top of this Shaved Fennel Carrot Salad before you serve it.

-If you are part of the Veg World, you’ve probably picked up on the fact that I love to make super fancy looking recipes that are secretly (or not so secretly) incredibly easy to make.
+If you’re a part of the Veg World, you’ve probably picked up on the fact that I love to make super fancy looking recipes that are secretly (or not so secretly) incredibly easy to make.

 Simple Shaved Carrot and Fennel Salad

-- 4 large carrots orange or multicolored
+- 3 large carrots - orange or multicolored

-- 1 bulb fennel stalks and fronds removed
+- 1 bulb fennel - stalks and fronds removed

-- 1/4 cup pistachios chopped
+- 1/4 cup pistachios - chopped

-- Fennel fronds for serving
+- Fennel fronds - for garnish

-Enjoy chilled or at room temperature!
+- Enjoy chilled or at room temperature!

-This is a great side dish to fish or another lean protein or as part of a holiday meal.
+- This is a great side dish to fish or another lean protein or as part of a holiday meal.

-Enjoy eating in color 😉 –
+Enjoy eating in color 😉 – Lizzie